 TeamCity is a Continuous Integration and Deployment server that provides out-of-the-box continuous unit testing, code quality analysis, and early reporting on build problems.
 A simple installation process lets you deploy TeamCity and start improving your release management practices in a matter of minutes.
 TeamCity supports Java, .NET and Ruby development and integrates perfectly with major IDEs, version control systems, and issue tracking systems.

-Jenkins is ranked 2nd in Build Automation with 23 reviews while TeamCity is ranked 5th in Build Automation with 4 reviews.
-Jenkins is rated 8.0, while TeamCity is rated 8.2.
+Jenkins is ranked 2nd in Build Automation with 44 reviews while TeamCity is ranked 5th in Build Automation with 4 reviews.
+Jenkins is rated 7.8, while TeamCity is rated 8.0.
 The top reviewer of Jenkins writes "We can do whatever we want and customize as much as we wish to in any programming language".
-On the other hand, the top reviewer of TeamCity writes "Scalable and simple to use with lots of very good plug-ins".
-Jenkins is most compared with Tekton, Bamboo, IBM Rational Build Forge, Digital.ai Release and Harness, whereas TeamCity is most compared with GitLab, Bamboo, Harness, CircleCI and AWS CodePipeline.
+On the other hand, the top reviewer of TeamCity writes "User-friendly and easy to configure, but needs better UI".
+Jenkins is most compared with Tekton, Bamboo, GitLab, AWS CodePipeline and Concourse for VMware Tanzu, whereas TeamCity is most compared with GitLab, CircleCI, Harness, Tekton and AWS CodePipeline.
 See our Jenkins vs. TeamCity report.

 See our list of best Build Automation vendors.